-This, in my opinion, is the most important, and yet most difficult, challenge for disabled veterans.
+This, in my opinion, is the most important yet most difficult challenge for disabled veterans.

 More times than not, the opinion is unfavorable.

-To have any chance of succeeding, the veteran must then rebut this medical opinion with his/her own medical opinion, contradicting the VA examiner’s findings.
-One possibility is for the veteran to turn to his/her treating VA doctor to obtain a rebuttal medical opinion.
+To have any chance of succeeding, the veteran must then rebut this medical opinion with their own medical opinion, contradicting the VA examiner’s findings.
+One possibility is for the veteran to turn to their treating VA doctor to obtain a rebuttal medical opinion.
 But a treating VA doctor will almost always refuse such a request.

-The VA medical staff tell their physicians not to assist veterans in their disability claims.
+The VA medical staff tell their physicians not to assist veterans with their disability claims.